Gravitating vortices and the Einstein--Bogomol'nyi equations: Abstract

 \section{Abstract}

-We consider the moduli space parametrizing Riemann surfaces equipped with an effective divisor, and propose an analytic parametrization in terms of the gravitating vortex equations.
+In this work we consider the gravitating vortex equations.
 These equations couple a metric over a compact Riemann surface with a hermitian metric over a holomorphic line bundle equipped with a fixed global section --- the Higgs field ---, and have a symplectic interpretation as moment-map equations.
-Applying the K\"ahler-quotient procedure, the corresponding moduli space acquires a generalized Weil--Petersson metric.
 As a particular case of the gravitating vortex equations on $\PP^1$, we find the Einstein--Bogomol'nyi equations, previously studied in the theory of cosmic strings in physics.
 We prove two main results in this paper.
 Our first main result gives a converse to an existence theorem of Y. Yang for the Einstein--Bogomol'nyi equations, establishing in this way a correspondence with Geometric Invariant Theory for these equations.
 In particular, we prove a conjecture by Y. Yang about the non-existence of cosmic strings on $\PP^1$ superimposed at a single point.
 Our second main result is an existence and uniqueness result for the gravitating vortex equations in genus greater than one.